 Then you will go back to the Access Control Rule Management page and see the following list.

 4.11.2 Host

-Choose menu "Access Control → Host", and then you can view and set a Host list in the screen as shown in Figure 4-59.
+Choose menu "Access Control → Host", and then you can view and set a Host list.
 The host list is necessary for the Access Control Rule.